 - Other scholarships and discounts may be available.
 We work with every teacher to determine the best program and corresponding value for each school group.

-- See Scheduling, Pricing & Logistics for Educators for details
+- See Scheduling, Pricing & Logistics for Educators for more information.

 - Learn how a tour might inspire creativity in your students, see Goodwin School’s Thank You (PDF).